Configuring Your Devices

 Individual device alarm configuration

 Each device can also be configured individually from the gear icon panel in Devices.
-Settings available per device include:
+Settings available per action include:

 • Alert volume — how loud the Base Station alarm sounds.